kkos/oniguruma/doc/SYNTAX.md

 _Set in: Ruby, Oniguruma_

-If this flag is set, Oniguruma will warn about nested repeat operators that may cause significant performance problems, like `(?:a*)+`, which has extremely poor _O(n²)_ growth and may take an extremely long time to match.
+If this flag is set, Oniguruma will warn about nested repeat operators those have no meaning, like `(?:a*)+`.
 If this flag is clear, Oniguruma will allow the nested repeat operators without warning about them.

 ### 31. ONIG_SYN_CONTEXT_INDEP_ANCHORS